Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon

+Most real-world control systems, such as those in aerospace, automotive industry and robotics, are naturally continuous-time dynamical systems. { So are their related physical tasks, such as inverted pendulum problems, cart-pole balancing problems, and legged robot problems.
+Continuous-time finite-time horizon LQ control problems can be found in portfolio optimization \cite{wang2020continuous}, algorithmic trading \cite{cartea2018algorithmic}, production management of exhaustible resources \cite{graber2016linear}, and biological movement systems \cite{bailo2018optimal}. }

-In contrast, analysis for continuous-time LQ-RL (and general RL) problems is limited.
-As most physical systems in science and engineering evolve continuously in time, many real-world control tasks, such as those in aerospace, automotive industry and robotics, are naturally formulated in terms of continuous-time dynamical systems.
-See OpenAI Gym \cite{brockman2016openai} and DeepMind Control Suite \cite{tassa2018deepmind} for several representative examples of such physical tasks.
-In applications of RL to continuous-time problems, one approach is to develop learning algorithms for the time-discretized process and establish the convergence as time stepsize goes to zero.
-For instance, \cite{munos2006policy} proposes a policy gradient algorithm and shows the convergence of the policy gradient estimate to the true gradient.
-Another approach is to apply functional approximations, i.e., the Bellman recursive equations, for the associated fully nonlinear PDEs of the underlying control problem, and then propose reinforcement learning algorithms for the Bellman equation.
-Both approaches go beyond the LQ system and have been exploited in \cite{munos1998reinforcement, munos2000study} with asymptotic convergence analysis for their algorithms.
-For the more specific LQ system, attentions have been mostly on algorithms development, including the integral reinforcement learning algorithm in \cite{modares2014linear}, and the policy iteration algorithm in \cite{rizvi2018output}.
-Yet, not much is known regarding the convergence rate or regret bound of all these algorithms.
-Indeed, despite the decade-long history of LQ control and RL, the best known theoretical work for continuous-time LQ-RL is still due to \cite{duncan1999adaptive}, which establishes an asymptotically sublinear regret for an ergodic setup, using a weighted least-squares-based estimation approach; which nonetheless, does not study the exact order of the regret bound.
+Analysis for continuous-time LQ-RL and general RL problems, however, is fairly limited.
+The primary approach is to develop learning algorithms after discretizing both the time and the space spaces, and establish the convergence as discretization parameters tend to zero.
+For instance, \cite{munos2006policy} proposes a policy gradient algorithm and shows the convergence of the policy gradient estimate to the true gradient. \cite{munos1998reinforcement, munos2000study} design learning algorithms by discretizing Bellman equations of the underlying control problems and prove the asymptotic convergence of their algorithms.
+For the LQ system, attentions have been mostly on algorithms designs, including the integral reinforcement learning algorithm in \cite{modares2014linear}, and the policy iteration algorithm in \cite{rizvi2018output}.
+Yet, very little is known regarding the convergence rate or the regret bound of all these algorithms.
+Indeed, despite the natural analytical connection between LQ control and RL, the best known theoretical work for continuous-time LQ-RL is still due to \cite{duncan1999adaptive}, where an asymptotically sublinear regret for an ergodic model has been derived via a weighted least-squares-based estimation approach.
+Nevertheless, the exact order of the regret bound has not been studied.